elastic/ecs/rfcs/0000-tsdb-dimensions.md

     Host types include hardware, virtual machines, Docker containers, and Kubernetes nodes.
   type: group
   fields:
-    - name: hostname
+    - name: name
       level: core
       type: keyword
-      short: Hostname of the host.
+      short: Name of the host.
       dimension: true
       description: >
+        Name of the host.
+        It can contain what hostname returns on Unix systems, the fully qualified domain name (FQDN), or a name specified by the user.
-        Hostname of the host.
+        The recommended value is the lowercase FQDN of the host.

-        It normally contains what the `hostname` command returns on the host machine.

 ```
 Changes to host mapping